 AOT for bulk-bid executions is the future of Best Execution.
 When this article was written in 2016, we were dreaming of a simple price adjustment to account for the difference between the current market levels and the original execution basis of assigned trades.

 Now that bid tape AOT has become the “new normal” for the secondary market, the last hurdle in bulk-bid has been removed and we can expect bid tape executions to become more prevalent.
-Being able to share data between sellers and buyers through Bid Auction Managers will continually advance the efficacy and accuracy of mortgage loan pricing, which will further benefit all parties involved.
+Being able to share data between sellers and buyers through MCT Marketplace will continually advance the efficacy and accuracy of mortgage loan pricing, which will further benefit all parties involved.

-To bring the industry-leading Best Execution, Bid Tape AOT and Bid Auction Manager to your company, contact MCT to learn more!
+To bring the industry-leading Best Execution, Bid Tape AOT and MCT Marketplace to your company, contact MCT to learn more!